WaqasAliAbbasi/VSCodeTutor/tutorial/chapter_4_4.md

 This can be best described using some code block with brackets.

 1. Put your cursor at the opening curly brace position
-2. Use `Ctrl + M` to move to the matching curly brace position
+2. Use `Cmd + Shift + \` to move to the matching curly brace position of the current scope
 3. Do the same with the other such pair

 ```js